Infant Annihilator: Dickie Allen and The Elysian Grandeval Galèriarch (2014–2017)

-In late 2014, while he was drumming for fellow UK band Desolated during their first US tour, Kitcher met vocalist Dickie Allen in person for the first time.
-The tour line-up included the band Traitors, who had brought Allen, a close friend, along with them on the tour.
-Hearing Allen's vocals in person convinced Kitcher that he was a good fit for the band.
-Infant Annihilator announced via social media on 1 June 2016 that they had brought on Dickie Allen as their new vocalist.
+In late 2014, while drumming for fellow UK band Desolated during their first US tour, Kitcher met vocalist Dickie Allen.
+The tour line-up included the band Traitors, who had brought Allen along with them.
+Hearing Allen's vocals convinced Kitcher that he was a good fit for the band.
+Infant Annihilator announced via social media on 1 June 2016 that Allen was their new singer.

-Infant Annihilator's second album The Elysian Grandeval Galèriarch (abbreviated The EGG) was officially released 29 July 2016.
+Infant Annihilator's second album, The Elysian Grandeval Galèriarch (abbreviated The EGG), was officially released 29 July 2016.
 The album was Infant Annihilator's first to chart, making it onto several Billboard charts, including the Top Heatseekers, Independent Albums, Top Album Sales, Top Rock Albums, and Top Hard Rock Albums charts.

 Third album The Battle of Yaldabaoth (2019–2023)

-On 25 July, Infant Annihilator posted a music video for their first single "Three Bastards" to YouTube, along with the upcoming album's release date, title, art, track list, and preorder information.
+On 25 July, Infant Annihilator posted a music video for their first single, "Three Bastards", to YouTube, along with the upcoming album's release date, title, art, track list, and preorder information.
 The Battle of Yaldabaoth (abbreviated The BOY) was released on 11 September, coinciding with Kitcher's 29th birthday.

 EP Mister Sister Fister: Re-Conception and upcoming fourth studio album (2024–present)

-On 15 October 2024, Infant Annihilator released an EP titled Mister Sister Fister: Re-Conception, a remake of a release from Mister Sister Fister, a band that Pickard and Kitcher had previously been a part of.
-The EP included vocal performances by both Dickie Allen and Alex Teyen.
-They also revealed that they had a fourth studio album in the works.
+On 15 October 2024, Infant Annihilator released the EP Mister Sister Fister: Re-Conception, a remake of a release from Mister Sister Fister, a band that Pickard and Kitcher had been a part of.
+The EP included vocals by Allen and Alex Teyen.
+They revealed that a fourth studio album was in the works.

 Musical style and influences

 Infant Annihilator's musical style has been described as both deathcore and technical death metal.
-Their lyrical content is intentionally extreme and covers controversial topics such as rape, paedophilia, murder, infanticide, "mass programming", religion, cult, and the Catholic Church.
+Their lyrical content is intentionally extreme and covers controversial topics such as rape, pedophilia, murder, infanticide, "mass programming", religion, cult, and the Catholic Church.
 These topics are derived from the history of sexual abuse in the Catholic Church.
 In September 2017, their music was deemed "too offensive" and was pulled from the online music streaming platforms Spotify and iTunes as a result.
 They were returned to both platforms after three days.

 They have listed various subgenres of death metal and hardcore punk to be influential to their music, including: deathcore, slam death metal, technical death metal, “down-tempo hardcore”, grindcore and mathcore.

 Artists they have taken influence from include Carnifex, Bring Me the Horizon (particularly their older deathcore style), System of a Down, Slipknot, Chimaira, Despised Icon, Thy Art Is Murder, The Black Dahlia Murder, Beneath the Massacre, Cattle Decapitation, Waking the Cadaver, and GG Allin.